 Employee drug screenings, also known as substance abuse and monitoring services, are an important part of workplace safety.
-Employees who are impaired by drugs or alcohol can be a danger to themselves and others, and are a liability for your organization.
+Employees who are impaired by drugs or alcohol can be a danger to themselves and others, making them a liability to your organization.
 Pre-employment and random drug testing helps reduce the risk of worksite substance abuse.
-In addition to the drug screenings outlined below, Five Star Occ Med can help conduct a Reasonable Suspicion Training program and Drug and Alcohol Consortium.
+In addition to the drug screenings outlined below, our occupational medicine services can help conduct a Reasonable Suspicion Training program and Drug and Alcohol Consortium.

 5-Panel and 12-Panel Instant Drug Screen

 Our occupational medicine services provide 5 Panel and 12 Panel instant drug testing using a urine sample.
 All testing is overseen by our Medical Review Officer and performed at our in-house laboratories with no appointment necessary.

 5-Panel Drug Screens test for the following: